nate-maxwell/nate-maxwell.github.io/_posts/2025-09-19-custom-database.md

 # Distributed Back-End

-Now I have my own message broker, [Mycelia](https://nate-maxwell.github.io/go-mycelia-event-broker/), which I've written about in teh past, and my own database.
+Now I have my own message broker, [Mycelia](https://nate-maxwell.github.io/go-mycelia-event-broker/), which I've written about in the past, and my own database.
 Next I would like to look into making a simplistic container app to host back-end systems inside.
 Then I will have a container to deploy systems in, a database for them to manage, and a broker for them to communicate, all made entirely by myself.